The use of X-rays is very common in diagnostic procedures. But how safe are they? That’s to say are the EMFs from x-rays dangerous?

 This does make sense.
-X-rays are a form of electromagnetic radiation.
+X-rays are a form of electromagnetic radiation or electromagnetic field.
 Exposure to electromagnetic radiation frequently, or over long periods, are harmful to the body.

 Are X-Rays Worse Than Cell Phone Radiation?

-X-rays are a form of electromagnetic radiation, they affect the healthy cells of the body, they literally ‘burn’ them.
+X-rays are a form of electromagnetic field, they affect the healthy cells of the body, they literally ‘burn’ them.
 There are two “types” of radiation ionizing and non-ionizing.
 There is currently a lot of controversy about cell phone radiation and WiFi etc. which uses non-ionizing radiation.
 X-rays use ionizing radiation, which is far more dangerous.
-It causes causes molecules in cells to be broken apart – abnormal cells.
+Ionizing radiation is radiation with enough energy to remove electrons from the orbit of an atom.

 One of the basic reasons for cancer is this transformation of healthy cells to abnormal ones.
 First, there will be some tumor formation.
 This tumor may eventually turn malignant if your immunity is not strong enough to fight off infections.